pulumi/docs/content/docs/reference/pkg/azure-nextgen/management/policydefinitionatmanagementgroup.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure_nextgen";

-const policyDefinitionAtManagementGroup = new azure_nextgen.management.PolicyDefinitionAtManagementGroup("policyDefinitionAtManagementGroup", {
+const policyDefinitionAtManagementGroup = new azure_nextgen.management.latest.PolicyDefinitionAtManagementGroup("policyDefinitionAtManagementGroup", {
     description: "Force resource names to begin with given 'prefix' and/or end with given 'suffix'",
     displayName: "Enforce resource naming convention",
     managementGroupId: "MyManagementGroup",